 Hall’s wife Marie had initially welcomed Fritz’s help but turned against him when money started going missing.
 The Californian guru spent the last years of his life confused and incoherent, being fought over by Marie and Fritz in a battle for control of his chequebook.

 Manly Palmer Hall died on 29 August 1990.
 Marie was away and Fritz preferred to chant Manley’s soul to the other side rather than call an ambulance.
-He did make three calls to a doctor claiming Hall was dead, then dying, then dead again.
+He managed to make three calls to a doctor claiming Hall was dead, then dying, then dead again.
 The doctor arrived to find Hall deceased in bed, domestic help scrubbing a stain off the carpet, and ants streaming in and out of the corpse’s ears and nose, typical signs the body had been outdoors for a length of time.

 It emerged that Hall had recently changed his will to benefit Fritz and son.
 There was a vicious legal battle with Marie.
 She won and the LA police took an interest in murder charges but the evidence wasn’t strong enough.
 Fritz and his son were forced out of the Philosophical Research Society, Inc and ended up in Nevada.
 Fritz died there in 2001, claiming to the end that Manly Hall had been a great man and a great friend.